yiisoft/yii2/framework/UPGRADE.md

   - Replace usages of `yii\base\InvalidParamException` with `yii\base\InvalidArgumentException`.
   - Replace calls to `Yii::trace()` with `Yii::debug()`.
   - Remove calls to `yii\BaseYii::powered()`.
-  - If you are using XCache or Zend data cache, those are going away in 2.1 so you might want to start looking for an alternative.

 * In case you aren't using CSRF cookies (REST APIs etc.) you should turn them off explicitly by setting `\yii\web\Request::$enableCsrfCookie` to `false` in your config file.